Admidio/admidio/tests/hooks/README.md

 constructor takes nothing but a `Database`, so there was no reason to copy it.
 It overrides `delete()` because `adm_role_dependencies` has a composite key, and until finding 96 that override never dispatched a hook at all.

+`registration-accepted.php` is different again: `UserRegistration` and `RegistrationService` both need a full `ProfileFields`/`User`/settings stack to construct, so this executes the mechanism they are built on instead of the methods themselves - `Database::registerAfterCommit()`, inherited by `FakeDatabase` unchanged, and the real `UserRegistration::ACCEPTED_BY_APPROVAL` / `ACCEPTED_BY_ASSIGNMENT` constants - reproducing the exact transaction nesting of `CoreTasks::registrationApprove()`, the one caller that wraps `acceptRegistration()` in a transaction of its own.

 These are plain scripts and not PHPUnit cases on purpose - the branch has no test bootstrap yet.
 They are written so that moving them into one is a matter of turning each `check()` into an